 Researcher, School of Medicine, Yale University New Haven, Connecticut, United States

-Head, Laboratory of Redox Metabolism, Kazan Institute of Biochemistry and Biophysics, Kazan Scientific Center, Russian Academy of Sciences, Kazan, Russia
+Head, Laboratory of Regenerative Biomedicine, Institute of Cytology, Russian Academy of Sciences, Saint Petersburg, Russia

 Prof. Stephen J. O’Brien

 Scientific Director, Laboratory of Genomic Diversity, Center for Computer Technologies, ITMO University, Saint Petersburg, Russia